 - Read Aloud: Reading your résumé aloud can help you identify awkward phrasing and areas where keyword repetition is excessive.

-- Grammarly and Other Tools: Utilize online grammar and spelling checkers to identify and correct any errors.
+- Grammarly and Other Tools: make use of online grammar and spelling checkers to identify and correct any errors.

 Examples of Keyword Optimization in Action